microsoft/fast/sites/website/src/docs/design-systems/creating-a-design-system.md

 ```

 ## `use-defaults`
-The `use-defaults` boolean attribute exists for all [DesignSystemProvider components](/docs/api/fast-foundation.designsystemprovider) and exposes a mechanism to apply the default values to an element while still allowing nested design system elements to intentionally override specific values.
-Every For details on how to set default values, see [Declaring Design System Properties](#declaring-the-design-system)
+The `use-defaults` boolean attribute exists for all [DesignSystemProviders](/docs/api/fast-foundation.designsystemprovider) and exposes a mechanism to apply the default values to an element while still allowing nested design system elements to intentionally override specific values.
+For details on how to set default values, see [Declaring Design System Properties](#declaring-the-design-system).

-In general, a _Design System Provider_ element with the `use-defaults` attribute should exist as an ancestor to all rendered UI - this will ensure that all the values enumerated in the Design System are defined.
+In general, a [DesignSystemProvider](/docs/api/fast-foundation.designsystemprovider) element with the `use-defaults` attribute should exist as an ancestor to all rendered UI; this will ensure that all the values enumerated in the Design System are defined.

 ## Done!
 Thats it!
 Once you've configured all the Design System properties you can use your Design System Provider in your page.
 See [Using the Design System](/docs/design-systems/using-the-design-system) for more information on how to use the Design System values provided by your DesignSystemProvider.